masonelmore/esi/docs/UserInterfaceApi.md

 > PostUiOpenwindowInformation(ctx, targetId, optional)
 Open Information Window

-Open the information window for a character, corporation or alliance inside the client  --- Alternate route: `/dev/ui/openwindow/information/`  Alternate route: `/legacy/ui/openwindow/information/`  Alternate route: `/v1/ui/openwindow/information/`
+Open the information window for a character, corporation or alliance inside the client  ---

 ### Required Parameters